Soak the Rich

-Soak the Rich is a 1936 American comedy film written and directed by Ben Hecht and Charles MacArthur, and starring Walter Connolly, John Howard, Mary Zimbalist, Lionel Stander, Ilka Chase and Alice Duer Miller.
+Soak the Rich is a 1936 American comedy film written and directed by Ben Hecht and Charles MacArthur, and starring Walter Connolly, John Howard, Mary Taylor, Lionel Stander, Ilka Chase and Alice Duer Miller.
 It was released on January 17, 1936, by Paramount Pictures.

 Plot

 Humphrey Craig is a tycoon who has endowed a university.
 His idealistic daughter Belinda enrolls there, hoping to get some idea of the "real world".
 When Professor Popper lectures his students on the merits of a "soak-the-rich" tax bill, Craig (who opposes the bill) gets Popper fired.
 Meanwhile, Joe Muglia is the leader of a band of radicals on campus.
 When the radicals protest the dismissal of Popper, Belinda falls in love with Buzz Jones, a radical and handsome idealist.